mattnedrich/react-redux-typescript/README.md

-# react-project-template
-The following instructions demonstrate how to set up a **React** project using
+This project was created to demonstrate how to set up a **React** project using

 - **TypeScript**
 - **Redux**